2020 14.3hh., Smoky Black Morgan gelding to the right home for $15,000.

 For the full story and all the details, please read on.
 Its a lot, but hopefully all your questions will be answered.
 If still interested, please reach out for a meet and greet.
-Located in Imbler, Oregon (Northeastern Oregon).
+Currently in training at Twin Pines Performance Horses in Bend, OR.

 Please scroll to the Q&A section at the bottom for all other information about Pan.
 What is great and the work in progress is below, and I will be very honest about everything.
 I am here to find Pan the perfect forever home, not just trying to turn a horse.
 He is ready anytime to a rider with appropriate training and experience, but he will sell with a first right of refusal to be returned to me before the new owner can sale him or at the time of death of owner.
 This is to ensure he never ends up at a slaughter auction again.
 Please read all the information carefully added to this page, if you have more questions or would like to schedule a meet and greet with Pan Man, please TEXT Jenny at (541)975-3555.
 I do highly recommend a pre purchase exam at the buyers expense.
-This is to make sure the new owner is everything completely sure of his condition.
+This is to make sure the new owner is completely aware of his condition, but I foresee no physical issues being a problem.

 Pan came to us as a surprise in early 2020.
 We had rescued his mom, Tia, from a feral horse situation in Idaho.
 She was 2 ish, completely feral, skinny from range life and feared humans greatly.
 We took her in knowing she was going to need a ton of work and time, but she was from some incredible western breeding so we wanted to give her a chance.